Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 ## Add critical service using ConfigMap

 Before editing the ConfigMap, follow the [instructions](Manage_Critical_Services.md#1-verify-that-the-critical-services-is-present-in-the-kubernetes-cluster) mentioned to check whether the service is configured on the Kubernetes cluster.
-Proceed to next step if the servie configured.
+Proceed to next step if the service configured.

 ### 1 Edit the ConfigMap